 The Importance of Boxing Combinations for Beginners

-• Improve your footwork: Combining punches requires you to move efficiently, helping you develop the agility to step in and out of range.
+- Improve your footwork: By forcing you to move quickly, combining punches helps you gain the agility to step in and out of range.

-• Enhance hand-eye coordination: Repeating combinations allows you to sharpen your timing and accuracy, which are crucial in boxing.
+- Enhance hand-eye coordination: You may improve your timing and precision by repeating combinations, which are essential in boxing.

 1. The 1-2 Combination (Jab-Cross)